NBISweden/workshop-python/lesson_plans/20231110_reflection.md

 yet I do enjoy writing down such a schedule, so I will do so anyways, when there is the time.
 On my list of priorities, it would have been the next thing to do.

+## [W4] Student that took the time to compliment me

+There was one student that at the end of the day took some minutes to compliment me on how much he/she enjoyed my teaching.
+He/she shared that he/she is a teacher too.

+I should write that down in a reflection too :-)

 ## [I1] The amount of TAs